TULiberalArts/Center-for-Security-and-Crime-Science/pages/student-life.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /student-life/
+published: false
+# meta-data variables
 title: Student Life
-permalink: /student-life/
-layout: page
 keywords: ''
 description: >-
-published: false

 ---
 ## Internships
 As a Criminal Justice major, you can choose from numerous internship opportunities in the five county areas.
 We have an extensive list of sites from which to choose or you can suggest a site of special interest to you.
 Most sites are accepted if they give you the opportunity to come in contact with the criminal justice system or have an anti-violence component.
 You will do a certain number of hours of work per week at your site.
 It is an intensive experience of hands on education.
 You can view the following [pdf](https://liberalarts.temple.edu/sites/liberalarts/files/Criminal%20Justice%20Undergraduate%20Internships.pdf) to learn more about requirements, courses, placement and contacts.